 In the competitive UK food and hospitality industry, restaurant signage has become an essential tool for standing out.
 The right signage not only directs and informs but also reinforces brand identity, communicates values, and influences customer decisions.

-As we step into 2025, new technologies, sustainability priorities, and design innovations are shaping the way restaurants use signage.
+As we move through 2026, new technologies, sustainable solutions, and innovative designs are reshaping how restaurants use signage.
 From eco-conscious materials to digital-first displays, the signage landscape is evolving rapidly to meet changing consumer expectations.

 1. Shifts in Consumer Behaviour